-Premium on Bonds
+Premium on Notes

-[The initial offering prices of certain maturities of the Bonds that are subject to optional redemption are in excess of the respective principal amounts thereof.]
-Any person who purchases a Bond in excess of its principal amount, whether during the initial offering or in a secondary market transaction, should consider that the Bonds are subject to redemption at par under the various circumstances described under "THE BONDS - Redemption of Bonds".
+[The initial offering price of the Notes that are subject to optional redemption are in excess of the respective principal amounts thereof.]
+Any person who purchases a Note in excess of its principal amount, whether during the initial offering or in a secondary market transaction, should consider that the Notes are subject to redemption at par under the various circumstances described under "THE NOTES - Redemption of Notes."